 While you don’t know what happens to your data in the future I guess you very much don’t like to see your personal data being widely available to everybody as long as you live.
 So better make sure your passphrase stays safe for a very long time.

-How to Memorize Strong Passphrases
+How to Memorize Strong Passwords or Passphrases

 Password managers are safe storage applications which specialize in passwords and other secrets.
 Generally they don’t store large documents but only small amounts of information.